 Receivables and Allowance for Doubtful Accounts: Grants and donor commitments receivable are recorded at their net present value when unconditionally committed.
 An allowance for potentially uncollectible grants and contributions, as well as government grants is provided based upon management's assessment of potential defaults, which includes such factors as collection history.
-There was no allowance recorded as of December 31, 2020.
+There was no allowance recorded as of December 31, 2021.

 Furniture and Equipment: The cost of furniture and equipment is capitalized when more than \$1,000.
 Expenditures for repairs and maintenance are expensed against revenue as incurred.
 Depreciation is computed by the straight-line method over the estimated useful lives of the assets from 3 to 7 years.
+All furniture and equipment was fully depreciated in 2021 and disposed of.